QuantEcon/lecture-source-py/source/rst/amss3.rst

 Next, we show the code that we use to generate a very long simulation starting from initial government debt equal to :math:`-.5`.

-Here is a graph of a long simulation of 102000 periods
+Here is a graph of a long simulation of 102000 periods.

 .. code-block:: ipython